Researchers find Israeli-made spyware deployed across Armenia

 Pashinyan and family members had also received messages warning that their devices may have been compromised, it added.

-Reuters interviewed three other alleged victims identified by the researchers - Ruben Melikyan, a lawyer and human rights activist; Varuzhan Geghamyan, an academic and expert on Armenian-Azeri relations; and Astghik Bedevyan, one of two journalists with the U.S. government-funded Radio Free Europe/Radio Liberty (RFE/RL).
+Reuters spoke to several alleged victims identified by the researchers.
+All said Apple Inc AAPL.O had sent them warnings in 2021 that their iPhones were at risk from spyware.
+They later discovered traces of Pegasus on their devices through forensic analyses.

-RFE/RL executive Patrick Boehler said hacking journalists' phones was "truly terrifying and appalling".
+Two of them were journalists with the U.S. government-funded Radio Free Europe/Radio Liberty (RFE/RL), something RFE/RL executive Patrick Boehler said was "truly terrifying and appalling".

 "If we cannot protect our sources, it has consequences for the depth and breadth of our journalism," he said.